richelbilderbeek/RosindellEtAl2015/README.md

 Ecology letters 18.5 (2015): 472-482.
 ```

-The original code (v.1.2) can be found in the folder `Original`.
+The original code (v.1.2) can be found in the folder `Original` and is programmed by James Rosindell.

-The refactored code can be found in the folder `Refactored`.
+The refactored code (refactored by Richel Bilderbeek) can be found in the folder `Refactored`.
 This code can be compiled with Qt Creator.